7 – 12 Aug 2023

 The Spanish frontier is reached after a testing climb up to the Col de Claouère at 2,500 m.
 This is followed by a steep descent into Spain to reach the River Noguera Pallaresa where a track winds along a valley to the village of Alos d’Isil (1,200 m) and the end of your trek.

 You will be collected by minibus and driven the 1h to your 3* hotel in Vielha.
-Enjoy a tapas dinner and cocktails to celebrate the end of your trek.
+Enjoy a tapas dinner and cocktails (not included) to celebrate the end of your trek.

 After a good night’s sleep you’ll be transferred either back to Toulouse airport for your flight home or back to the auberge at which you spent your first night to collect your car.